JuliaSurv/NetSurvival.jl/docs/src/example.md

 first(colrec,10)
 ```

-Let's explore how our data is distributed first, strating with the `age` variable.
+Let's explore how our data is distributed first, starting with the `age` variable.

 ```@example 2
 println(minimum(colrec.age./365.241), " ; ",maximum(colrec.age./365.241))